noir-lang/noir/README.md

-# Aztec 3 Monorepo
+# Aztec Monorepo

-All the packages that make up [Aztec 3](https://docs.aztec.network/aztec3/overview).
+All the packages that make up [Aztec](https://docs.aztec.network/what-is-aztec).

 - [**`circuits`**](/circuits): C++ code for circuits and cryptographic functions
 - [**`l1-contracts`**](/l1-contracts): Solidity code for the Ethereum contracts that process rollups